Pipal, Password Analyser

 Seeing as there have been so many changes to the underlying code I also decided to change the name (see why) and do a full new release.

-So, what does this new version do?
+So, what does Pipal do?
 The easiest way to explain this is to show the output generated by parsing a leaked password list.
 I've chosen the list of passwords from the phpBB leak which I grabbed from the SkullSecurity site.

 The first output is the number of entries in the file parsed and the number of unique entries found.
 Unfortunately the list I chose has already been ran through unique so these two figures match in this example.